charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 > **Note:** To use the image downloader you need vram on your

+> **Note:** If your picture is getting less visible the more complicated the picture is, you are using the wrong config

+> **Note:** If your picture is not doing the full-refresh, please check your soldering connections

 basic example for showing image over wifi

 advanced example of showing esphome connection